eduardomoraes/eduardomoraes/README.md

 ### Hi my name is Eduardo 👋

-I'm an artificial intelligence student with a background in data analytics who loves neuroscience, science fiction novels, and pretend to play guitar.
+I'm an artificial intelligence student with a background in data analytics who love Data Science, travelling, and like to pretend to play guitar.

 - 🌱 I’m currently learning to create full-stack artificial intelligence solutions as a post graduate student at Georgebrown College, Toronto.
 - 👯 I’m looking to join a company for a AI coop or internship.